Prayash777/CST205_Project_Team_480/README.md

 <br>
 <br>
 This program is straight forward in the sense that as soon as you reach the home page, the program is already running.
-After reading the quick intro, the user will be prompted to pick the coolest room, they will then be redirected to the next page where they will continue until they receive their "aesthetic".
-They will then be met with their aesthetic and some background information along with the benefits.
+After reading the quick intro, the user will be prompted to pick the coolest room, then will be directed to the next page where they will continue until they receive their best suiting aesthetic.
+They will then be met with their decor results and with some background information on the style, which might even reveal something about their personality.
 <br>
 <br>
 <a href = "https://trello.com/b/LnAVNFe5/cst205-team-480"> Trello Board </a>